-- 1. The unrounded LAC DT factor is determined based on component 1 3 only. - 2.
-Moreover, an outlook is made of the underpinning of the LAC DT factor in the upcoming quarters, divided over the separate components.
-This outlook will take into account potential risks not yet included in the model, also called a code of conduct.
-This code of conduct ensures financial stability in the LAC DT benefit a.s.r. health supplementary in euros, resulting in financial stability of the solvency position of a.s.r. health supplementary - 3.
-The LAC DT factors and outlook are reviewed by Financial Risk Management. - 4.
+1. The unrounded LAC DT factor is determined based on component 1 - 3 only.

+- 3. The LAC DT factors and outlook are reviewed by Financial Risk Management. - 4.
 A proposal with the advised LAC DT factors will be presented to the Financial Risk Committee (FRC).